thosgood/this-weeks-finds/markdown/151-200/week154.md

 among other things, it argued that the type IIA superstring in 10 dimensions is related to 11-dimensional supergravity - reduced to 10 dimensions by curling up one dimension into a very *large* circle.
-And as I described in \"[week118](week118.html)\", this helped lead to the search for \"M-theory\", of which 11-dimensional supergravity is hoped to be a low-energy limit.
+And as I described in ["Week 118"](#week118), this helped lead to the search for "M-theory", of which 11-dimensional supergravity is hoped to be a low-energy limit.

 6\) Edward Witten, Anti-DeSitter space and holography, Adv.
 Theor.
 Math.